CaptainCrowbar/rs-unicode/docs/regex.md

 `Regex::anchor.` A full set of bitwise operators are defined to allow these to be combined.

-The _Phases_ column lists which phases of regex processing the flag is relevant to: compiling (constructing the `Regex` object), searching, or formatting.
+Flags marked as compile phase must be supplied to the `Regex` constructor; the others can be supplied either to the constructor or to the matching or formatting functions.
+Flags supplied at compile time cannot be overridden at match time.
+The matching and formatting functions will throw `Regex::error` if they are passed a flag that is only valid at compile time.

 The effects of some of the compile time flags can be replicated by attaching a prefix to the pattern.
 This can be useful in conjunction with the custom literal operator (see below).

-All flags can be supplied at compile time even if they are listed here as applying only to match or format time.
-Any flags that cannot be used at compile time will be saved and applied at match or format time.

-All of the matching functions -- `search(), operator(), grep(), split(),` and `format()` -- will throw `Regex::error` if they are passed a flag that is only valid at compile time.

 ## Regex class